dhicks/chlorpyrifos/paper.md

 The other category of studies use comparatively small-scale epidemiological methods to examine the public health impacts of chlorpyrifos exposure.
 Several studies in this category have been conducted as part of the Center for the Health Assessment of Mothers and Children of Salinas (CHAMACOS) Study, based at University of California, Berkeley.
 Over the past 20 years, the CHAMACOS Study has followed roughly 800 children in a farmworker community in California's Salinas Valley, a major agricultural region south of the San Francisco Bay Area [@CenterforEnvironmentalResearchandChildrensHealthCHAMACOSStudy].  @GunierPrenatalResidentialProximity2017 compare public pesticide use records to Wechsler Intelligence Scale for Children (WISC) scores for 255 7-year-old children.
 Examining a 1 km buffer around the residence of pregnant women participants, they find that a 1 standard deviation increase in OP use (including chlorpyrifos) in this buffer during pregnancy is associated with a 1-4 point decrease in WISC scores.
 [See also @LovasiChlorpyrifosExposureUrban2011.]

 Because the CHAMACOS study focuses on populations that are likely to be highly exposed or socially vulnerable to chlorpyrifos impacts, it can be considered a dEJ study.
 The CHAMACOS study focuses on estimating the health impacts of chlorpyrifos exposure, rather than relative or absolute degree of exposure.
-In contrast, the current paper considers social vulnerability as a predictor for potential chlorpyrifos exposure.
+In contrast, the current study considers social vulnerability as a predictor for potential chlorpyrifos exposure.
 The current study also works at a much larger scale, analyzing data for more than a thousand Census tracts and more than a million uses of chlorpyrifos across more than 10,000 square miles.

 Methodologically, the current study closely resembles a number of other studies that use spatial methods to identify demographic predictors of potential exposure to other kinds of environmental health hazards [@LievanosSociospatialDimensionsWater2017; @LievanosRetoolingCalEnviroScreenCumulative2018; @BakhtsiyaravaEnvironmentalinequalitypollution2017; @GrineskiAsianAmericansdisproportionate2017; @SilvaSpatialModelingIdentify2018].
 Often these studies are framed explicitly in terms of environmental justice.  @LievanosRacedeprivationimmigrant2015 uses data from across the continental US and spatial methods to identify clusters of high lifetime cancer risk (LCR) due to air pollution, then (non-spatially) regresses these clusters against composite Census tract demographic variables.
 This study concludes that "isolated Latino immigrant-economic deprivation is the strongest positive demographic predictor of tract presence in air-toxic LCR clusters, followed by black-economic deprivation and isolated Asian/Pacific Islander immigrant-economic deprivation" [@LievanosRacedeprivationimmigrant2015 50], a significant dEJ finding.